Academic Catalog

 For complete information regarding the academic rules and regulations of the University, students should consult the Academic Regulations section of this bulletin.
 The following additions and amendments pertain to the School of Information Sciences.

 The accredited Master of Library and Information Science (MLIS) degree prepares professionals for leadership roles in libraries and other information organizations.
 By emphasizing the practical application of knowledge and skills, we educate students in the core principles of information management access, organization, services and support as well as emerging fields such as digital collections, competitive intelligence, information architecture and data analytics.
-The MLIS degree is available online with selected classes also offered on-campus.
+The MLIS degree is available online.

 Admission Requirements